bablukumar05/delta-demo/README.md

+# delta-demo
-This is a Demo fir Git & Github class.
+This is a Demo fir Git &amp; Github class.

+# teacher
+shradha

+# student
+Bablu kumar